Severance Package

 “Andrea” was terminated by her company with no notice.
 During the course of our conversation, it became clear that Andrea was mischaracterized as an exempt employee and had not been paid overtime.

 Based on our analysis and calculations, we were able to determine that Andrea was owed more than $200,000.
-Knowing that she had strong legal claims to go back to the company with, Andrea was able to negotiate a better severance package.
+Knowing that she had strong legal claims to go back to the company with, Andrea was able to negotiate a better severance agreement.

 Severance – Section 10 – Finding the Right Attorney for your Severance Package